If you intend to work your way through this article, go here for the version-controlled source.

 set gVim guifont

-and browse through the available fonts.
 You might find a font that shows the characters and looks nice to your tastes, but possibly not.

 install another font

 Let’s install a nice-looking (to my taste, at least) font with these “extra” characters.
 To accomplish this, we will install a font for the entire Windows system, then select that font in gVim.
-Go to Release dejavu-fonts-2.37 · dejavu-fonts/dejavu-fonts · GitHub, download a zip file, extract the contents, right click on DejaVuSansMono.ttf
+Go to Release dejavu-fonts-2.37 · dejavu-fonts/dejavu-fonts · GitHub, download dejavu-sans-ttf-2.37.zip, extract the contents, right click on DejaVuSansMono.ttf (it’s in one of the subfolders), and install.
+You will now be able to select DejaVu Sans Mono in the gVim font menu.

 setting the guifont